hrautila/armas/README.md

 ### Installation

 For compiling and installing from GitHub tree.
+Compiles with gcc 5.x and gcc 6.x.
 ```sh
   @ ./bootstrap.sh
   $ ./configure CFLAGS=-O3